 The NBA and Christmas Day go together like apple pie and Chevrolet, don’t they?
-Okay, so that jingle from the ’70s was actually linked to baseball and we sincerely apologize for the rhyming to open things up but you get the point here.
-For decades now, the league has held games on Christmas Day to showcase the best NBA players and teams and this year is no different.
-Big-name stars such as LeBron James, Kevin Durant, Giannis Antetokounmpo, Steph Curry, and Luka Doncic will be featured on the NBA’s Christmas Day schedule this year.
+Okay, so that jingle from the ’70s was actually linked to baseball, and we sincerely apologize for the rhyming to open things up.

-Now. all of these guys, along with many others on the Christmas Day slate, have the ability to put up big numbers but it would take quite a bit for any of them to break the NBA single-game scoring record for December 25 as someone would need to put up 61 to break Bernard King’s Christmas Day record, a mark the Hall of Famer has held for 36 years now.
+And while the superstars annually featured on the holiday schedule have the ability to put up big numbers, it would take quite a bit for any of them to break the NBA single-game scoring record for December 25, as someone would need to put up 61 to break Bernard King’s Christmas Day record, a mark the Hall of Famer has held for 38 years now.

-King is one of three players to have scored at least 50 points on Christmas so let’s take a quick look back on those performances.
+King is one of three players to have scored at least 50 points on Christmas, so let’s take a quick look back at those performances.

 King scored an NBA Christmas Day record 60 points, shooting 19-for-30 from the floor and 22-for-26 from the foul line.
 But seeing as how he didn’t get much help on the scoring front, the Knicks lost the game, 120-114.
 Only two other Knicks scored in double figures that night — Rory Sparrow and Pat Cummings each chipped in 13 — while the Nets had four players in double figures, three of whom scored 24 or more.